MC4 connector: Background

 MC4 connectors were introduced by Multi-Contact in 2004 as successors to Multi-Contact's MC3 connector (with a 3 mm diameter contact pin) developed in 1996.
 MC3 had certification ratings of (1000VIEC/600V UL) and 30A (using 10AWG PV Cable).
 MC3 connectors were discontinued in 2016.

 While small solar panels used for battery charging and similar tasks may not require special connectors, larger systems normally connect the panels together in series to form strings.
 In the past, this was accomplished by opening a small electrical box on the back of the panel and connecting user-supplied wires to screw terminals within.
 However, in the United States, bare terminals of this sort are limited to 50 V or less by the National Electrical Code (NEC).
 Additionally, these sorts of connections were subject to problems caused by water leakage, electrical corrosion and mechanical stress on the wires.

 Starting in the 2000s, a number of companies introduced products to address these issues.
 In these systems, the junction box was sealed and two wires were permanently attached using strain reliefs.
 The cables ended with PV connectors that met the definition of a convenience receptacle, meaning they could be (legally) connected together by anyone.
 Two connectors became somewhat common during this period, the Radox connector and MC3 connector, both of which essentially looked like weather-sealed phono jacks.

 In 2008, the NEC banned connectors that allowed disconnection under load, which was seen in the field when snow or debris piled up on the cables.
 PV connectors were now required to contain positive locking mechanisms controlled by certified, product specific tools.
 Radox, a European manufacturer, did not respond to this specification and has since disappeared from the market.
 Tyco Electronics and Multi-Contact (purchased by Stäubli in 2002), responded by introducing new connectors to meet this requirement.
 The MC4 PV connector, launched in 2004, provided these positive locking mechanisms, leading to widespread market acceptance.

 Tyco's Solarlok became a market leader for a period in the late 2000s, but a number of factors conspired to push it from the market.
 Among these was that the system had two sets of cables and wires, which led to considerable annoyance in the field when equipment from different vendors could not be plugged together.
 By 2011, the MC4 was already in a strong leadership position, which led to the introduction of products from a variety of other connector vendors.
 As of 2022, Staubli Electrical Connectors possesses 50% of its global market shares.

-The MC4 EVO2 is a backward-compatible version of the MC4 connector with higher ratings.
+The Stäubli MC4 EVO2 is a backward-compatible version of the Stäubli MC4 connector with higher ratings.